 Return to Earth, naturally

-Woodland or green burial is not for everyone but if you love the countryside and care for the environment it offers you a real choice to do something positive at the end of your life.
+Woodland burial or green burial is not for everyone but if you love the countryside and care for the environment it offers you a real choice to do something positive at the end of your life.

-A natural woodland burial is an environmentally sustainable and often less expensive alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.
+A natural burial is an environmentally sustainable and often less expensive alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.

 Planning for your own or someone else’s funeral is something we all have to consider at some point in our lives.
-We highly recommend you arrange to meet us and have a guided tour of the natural woodland burial site; let us show you this unique and special corner of South Lakeland.
+We highly recommend you arrange to meet us and have a guided tour of the natural burial ground; let us show you this unique and special corner of South Lakeland.

 “Do not stand at my grave and weep: